 You can also pay tribute to the 1.5 million Armenian victims that lost their lives in 1915 at the Armenian Genocide Memorial Complex.
 Before visiting the complex, make sure to stop by a floral shop to pay respect at the eternal fire flames

 Planning a hiking trip to Armenia is the best way to relish the beauty of Armenia’s nature.
 Armenia’s captivating landscapes are indeed a hiking paradise.
 If you want to find some inner peace on the top of a mountain, then mount Aragats is calling you.
 Aragats is a four-peaked volcano massif and is the highest mountain in Armenia.
-Backpacking on Mount Aragats is perhaps the favorite destination for hikers.
+Backpacking on Mount Aragats is perhaps the favourite destination for hikers.
 On your trail, do not forget to stop by lake Kari located near the mountain and enjoy the breathtaking view.
 Other popular trekking and trail areas include; Lastiver, National Dilijan park, and Parz lich.
 It is never too late to get on your two feet and explore the beautiful landscapes of Armenia.

 LifeStyles and Late Nights

 For some active Armenians, the day begins at night.
 Yerevan is the ideal destination for a late night out.
 You can find local pubs, restaurants, and cafes nearby the famous Cascade Complex open until late at night.
 The Cascade Complex is a 5 level stairway located in the heart of Yerevan leading to the Haghtanak Park.
 There you can find people walking through the cobbled street or sitting on the stairway and enjoying the beautiful lights of Yerevan at night.
-Moreover, if you’re looking for a cozy and relaxing wine hangouts, you can always walk through Yerevan’s wine district Saryan Avenue and feed your soul with the power of the Armenian wine.
+Moreover, if you’re looking for a cosy and relaxing wine hangouts, you can always walk through Yerevan’s wine district Saryan Avenue and feed your soul with the power of the Armenian wine.

 Finger Licking Food